lbs of solar equipment

 Everywhere we worked, Sherpas, local teachers, monks, headmasters, doctors, and park rangers all learned how to install and hook up solar panels, how the panels harness the power of the sun, and how they would still have solar power even if the sun wasn’t shining.

-As Pasang Karma, one World Wide Trekking’s lead Sherpas, reports, consistent electrical power and internet access have been utterly life-changing for the people of his village, Juving.
+Pasang Karma, one World Wide Trekking’s lead Sherpas, reports that consistent electrical power and internet access have been utterly life-changing for the people in these villages.
 The frequent power cuts now have no effect because of the Goal Zero solar products, the computers are used by students and the entire community, and the entire village seems brighter.

 During his trips to Nepal, Dean will be following up with the locations that were part of the Rays of Joy project, to ensure that the equipment is operating properly, and to look for other ways that we can support the villages.